-This feature provides casual users with a lightweight, yet full log processing solution and attempts to minimize the setup steps requiring manual intervention.
-This feature creates a local dependency on the Elastic Stack Helm charts for Elastic Search, Filebeats and Kibana.
-Users are responsible for fulfilling this local dependency, however, Helm provides convenient commands to automatically pull the appropriate dependencies.
+This feature provides casual users a lightweight, yet complete log-processing solution and minimizes the steps requiring manual intervention.
+This feature provides a managed Helm chart which utilizes the Elastic Stack Helm charts for Elastic Search, Filebeats and Kibana.

 Deployed Elastic Stack Components